John C. Travers

 John C. Travers is a British optical physicist.

 Travers graduated from Durham University in 2003 with a M.Sci degree in mathematics and physics.
-He subsequently completed a M.Sc. and Ph.D., both from Imperial College London in 2004 and 2008, respectively.
-Travers remained at Imperial until 2010, for postdoctoral research purposes, then joined the Max Planck Institute for the Science of Light in Germany.
+He subsequently completed a M.Sc.
+(2004) and Ph.D.
+(2008) at Imperial College London.
+Travers stayed at Imperial as a postdoc until 2010, then joined the Max Planck Institute for the Science of Light in Germany.

 In 2016, Travers established the Laboratory of Ultrafast Physics and Optics at Heriot-Watt University, and was promoted to full professor in 2019.
 He was the 2022 recipient of the Institution of Engineering and Technology's A F Harvey Prize.
 In 2024, Travers was awarded a Royal Academy of Engineering Chair in Emerging Technologies.